 When to see a doctor

-If you or your baby develops painful white lesions inside the mouth, see your doctor or dentist.
-If thrush develops in older children or adolescents, seek medical care.
-An underlying condition such as diabetes may be the cause.
+If you or your child develops painful white lesions inside the mouth, see your doctor or dentist.
+If thrush develops in older children or teenagers, seek medical care.
+An underlying medical condition or certain treatments may be the cause.

 You Are ...
 The Campaign for Mayo Clinic